Mittelstand: Britain's Mittelstand

 The Mittelstand in Britain, sometimes called the Brittelstand or UK Mittelstand (McMittelstand in Scotland), plays as important a role to the UK economy as it does in Germany.
 Figures from the British government state that they employed 14.4 million people in the U.K. in 2013.
-Furthermore, the European Commission's performance review of UK this year estimated their gross value added at 473 billion euros ($595.4 billion) or 49.8 percent of the U.K. economy.
+Furthermore, the European Commission's performance review of UK in 2013 estimated their gross value added at 473 billion euros ($595.4 billion) or 49.8 percent of the U.K. economy.
 The Confederation of British Industry (CBI), has long urged for the backing of the British Mittelstand.
 Help to grow schemes have been invested to help the British Mittelstand to grow as a result it has since been growing rapidly and in some cases has outpaced its European rivals.

 While continuing to grow, a recent study which performed a comparison between German and British successful mid-cap companies suggests that British firms are far more short-term oriented in terms of management and policy raising the question whether the UK Mittelstand can endure over time in the same manner as the German equivalent, something the British government hopes to work on by embracing a longer term place.